SAFETY ALERT – If you are in danger, call or text 911.

 Because counseling is short-term, it is not a good fit for:

-Normally, we would meet in person in one of many locations throughout Fairfax County based on your zip code.
-However, during COVID-19, we're meeting virtually.
+We meet in person in one of many locations throughout Fairfax County based on your zip code.
+We are also available for virtual appointments.

 Our goal is to return your call within two business days.